christophgil/ZIPsFS/README.md

 # Motivation

-We use closed-source proprietory Windows software and shared libraries for data conversion of high throughput experimental data.
+We use closed-source proprietary Windows software and shared libraries for data conversion of high throughput experimental data.
 However, the sheer amount of file data brought the high-performance Windows machine to a stand still.
 We ended up with Wine on Ubuntu which easily copes with the high amount of data.
-Unfortunately, implementation and  user interface prevents usage of  UNIX techniques  to get data out of a storage without creating intermediate files.
+Unfortunately, implementation and  user interface prevents usage of  UNIX techniques  to use  zipped files from our storage without creating intermediate files.
-Furthermore the software demands write access even if nothing is written.
+Furthermore some software demands write access to the file location.

 We used to use zip-fuse to mount  ZIP files in the storage.
-Before starting computation, all required ZIP files are mounted.
+Before starting computation, all required ZIP files were mounted.
-Symbolic links solved the problem of required write access.
+Symbolic links solved the problem of demanded write access.
-However, as the size of our experiments and the number of  ZIP files grow, this is not possible any more.
+However, recently  the size of our experiments and this the number of ZIP files grew, which rendered this method unusable.

-Furthermore we are concerned about the health of our conventional hard disks in our RAID system when 20 threads are simultaneously reading a 4TB file at different file positions.
+Furthermore we are concerned about the health of our conventional hard disks since many  threads are simultaneously reading files of 2GB and more at different file positions.
-Furthermore, the software implementation leads to massive seek operations which is inefficient for compressed and remote data.
+One of the  file types  is a sqlite3 database and accessing this file requires large numbers of seek operations which is inefficient for compressed and remote data.

+ZIPsFS has been developed to solve all these problems.

 # Usage

-We recommend to run ZIPsFS in a tmux session, however, it could also be run as a daemon.

-## Usage:
+## General:

-    ZIPsFS [ZIPsFS-options] path-of-root1 path-of-root2 path-of-root3 :  [fuseoptions] mount-point
+    ZIPsFS [ZIPsFS-options] path-of-root1 path-of-root2 path-of-root3 :  [fuse-options] mount-point

 ## Example 1

-    ZIPsFS -l 2GB  ~/tmp/ZIPsFS/writable  //computer1/pub  //computer2/pub :  -f -o allow_other  ~/tmp/ZIPsFS/mnt
+    ZIPsFS -l 2GB  ~/tmp/ZIPsFS/writable ~/local/file/tree  //computer1/pub  //computer2/pub :  -f -o allow_other  ~/tmp/ZIPsFS/mnt

 With this command, all files in the three sources can be accessed via the path ~/tmp/ZIPsFS/mnt.
+In this respect, ZIPsFS is a so-called union or overlay file system.
 When files are created or modified, they will be stored in ~/tmp/ZIPsFS/writable.

 Paths starting with double slash such as  //computer1/pub are regarded as unstable and potentially blocking.